 It should also be mentioned that capital gains on non-retirement assets are assumed to be realized each and every year.
 As required by the IRS, capital losses in excess of $3000 are carried over to the following year.
 SS&R, with default settings, assumes gains in non-retirement assets are split evenly between long-term capital gains and ordinary income items (e.g., short-term capital gains, CD interest, and non-qualified dividends).
 The user, however, has the option of specifying a different ratio if their non-retirement account investments are better represented by something other than a 50:50 split.

 Because SS&R includes all the taxes typically encountered by Joe Taxpayer, but conservatively assumes standard deductions, tax estimates should tend to miss on the high side.
 Consequently, the calculation of total assets over time should tend to miss on the low side for those who benefit by itemizing deductions.

-SS&R, utilizing 2018 Social Security information, US federal tax parameters for 2020, inputs/assumptions concerning future market performance and cost-of-living changes, along with inputs that describe a person's or couple's current financial situation, strives to project that situation out into the future.
+SS&R, utilizing 2021 Social Security and US federal tax parameters, 2020 Social Security actuarial information, inputs/assumptions concerning future market performance and cost-of-living changes, along with inputs that describe a person's or couple's current financial situation, strives to project that situation out into the future.
 The world, however, is not orderly.
 As the bumper sticker says, 'Shit happens.'
 Rules change, situations change, and it's even possible, truth-be-told, that coding errors exist that impact the outputs of SS&R. Thus, SS&R is, and should be viewed as, a well-intentioned assistant, not a source of "Gospel truth."